Categorical Optimization with Bayesian Anchored Latent Trust Regions for Structural Design under High-Dimensional Uncertainty: Methodology

 where the trust region length $L_t$ expands after a sequence of successful improvements and contracts following consecutive evaluation failures.

-In contrast to traditional methods utilizing continuous optimizers followed by nearest-neighbor rounding-off, identifying the optimal configuration $\textbf{Z}_{next}$ for the next expensive MC-FEA evaluation is strictly formulated as a \textit{purely discrete} combinatorial optimization problem over the valid intersection set $\boldsymbol{\Omega}_{TR}^{(t)}$:
+Traditional methods often use continuous optimizers followed by nearest-neighbor rounding off.
+In contrast, COBALT identifies the next configuration $\textbf{Z}_{\texttt{next}}$ through a purely discrete combinatorial optimization problem over the valid intersection set $\Omega_{TR}^{(t)}$:

-To efficiently solve Eq. \eqref{discrete_opt} over the discrete combinatorial intersection $\boldsymbol{\Omega}_{TR}^{(t)}$ without resorting to any continuous relaxation, we repurpose graph-based evolutionary operators on the anchored catalog network as the internal acquisition maximizer.
+To efficiently solve Eq. \eqref{discrete_opt} over the discrete combinatorial intersection $\Omega_{TR}^{(t)}$ without resorting to any continuous relaxation, we repurpose graph-based evolutionary operators on the anchored catalog network as the internal acquisition search engine.

-Evaluating the additively decomposed algebraic formulation $\alpha_{LCB}(\textbf{Z})$ incurs negligible computational cost ($<10^{-4}$ seconds) compared to an expensive MC-FEA.
+Evaluating the additively decomposed algebraic formulation $\alpha_{\texttt{LCB}}(\textbf{Z})$ is inexpensive compared with an expensive MC-FEA in the tested cases.
 Therefore, the evolutionary operators can explore many alternative combinations of neighboring catalog instances as an internal surrogate search.
-By constraining crossover and mutation trajectories exclusively along the geodesic pathways of the discrete anchored network $\mathcal{A}_{cat}$ and within the dynamic boundary $\mathcal{TR}_t$, the internal engine guarantees that the identified minimizer $\textbf{Z}_{next}$ is still composed of physically feasible categorical instances.
+The crossover and mutation trajectories are constrained to the geodesic pathways of the discrete anchored network $\mathcal{A}_{\texttt{cat}}$ and the dynamic boundary $\mathcal{TR}_t$.
+This constraint ensures that the identified minimizer $\textbf{Z}_{\texttt{next}}$ is still composed of physically admissible categorical instances.

-This strictly valid configuration $\textbf{Z}_{next}$ is then physically evaluated by MC-FEA without any artificial rounding-off, closing the robust Bayesian active learning loop while avoiding the inadmissible intermediate designs that appear in continuous-relaxation strategies.
+This strictly valid configuration $\textbf{Z}_{\texttt{next}}$ is then physically evaluated by MC-FEA without any artificial rounding-off.
+This evaluation closes the robust Bayesian active learning loop.
+It also avoids the inadmissible intermediate designs that appear in continuous-relaxation strategies.

-\subsection{Categorical Optimization Processes}
+\subsection{Categorical optimization processes}